MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/windows.md

 Use the following information to get started.
 Be sure to check out the [FAQ](remote-desktop-client-faq.md) if you have any questions.

 > [!NOTE]
-> - Curious about the new releases for the Windows client?
-Check out [What's new for Remote Desktop on Windows?](windows-whatsnew.md)
+> - Curious about the new releases for the Windows Store client?
+Check out [What's new in the Windows Store client](windows-whatsnew.md)
-> - You can run the client on any version of Windows 10.
+> - You can run the client on any supported version of Windows 10.

 ## Get the RD client and start using it